Once we've done writing and testing our migrations, we need to apply them to the primary environment.

 You can now call the

-As an example, if you're using our GraphQL Content Delivery API, you can explicitely read data from a specific environment using one of the following endpoints instead of the regular ones:
+As an example, if you're using our GraphQL Content Delivery API, you can explicitly read data from a specific environment using one of the following endpoints instead of the regular ones: